miso-lims/walkthroughs/_includes/runs-new.md

 # 3. Creating runs from scratch

-MISO supports runs from both Illumina and PacBio sequencers (and others that are no longer used at OICR), so the terms used for instrument runs and associated libraries are intentionally different from those used by the vendor.
+MISO supports runs from both Illumina and PacBio sequencers (and others), so the terms used for instrument runs and associated libraries are intentionally different from those used by the vendor.
 Every time a sequencer is loaded and sequencing begins, a _Run_ is created.
 Runs are picked up automatically from the instrument.
 A _Sequencing Container_ is the link between the library information and the